Emigration from Kosovo: Western Europe

-The largest numbers of Kosovan emigrants are found in Germany, Switzerland, the U.S. and Scandinavia, making almost 800,000 Kosovar-Albanians living abroad.
+The largest numbers of Kosovan emigrants are found in Germany (2022: 542,000), Switzerland (350,000), the U.S. and Scandinavia, making almost 800,000 Kosovar-Albanians living abroad.
 They are included in the Albanian diaspora.

 Since 2008, the constitutional status of Kosovo is under dispute, it is recognized by some states as the Republic of Kosovo and by others as a part of the Republic of Serbia.
 After the creation of UNMIK, Kosovars were able to travel using specially created documents, while in 2009 the Republic of Kosovo began issuing passports.
 Some retain Serbian nationality which is open to all Kosovan citizens.
-For this reason, there is no reliable statistics of the figure of the Kosovoar diaspora.
+For this reason, there is no reliable statistics of the figure of the Kosovan diaspora.